liborty/times/README.md

 Please see `tests/test.rs` for examples of how to specify the closures and call these functions on them.

 ## Appendix - Recent Releases

+**Version 1.0.1** Redefined standard error as MAD as a percentage of Median (more stable).
+All listed times are now medians rather than means.
+As there are now no sums of squares of nanoseconds, the danger of overflow on very slow tests is reduced.

 **Version 1.0.0** Promoted to v 1.0.0 following a period of non problematic use.